 Create a robust marketing plan

 You cannot expect to grow in an international market without a robust marketing plan.
-Start by spreading the word about the current markets you operate in.
+Start by spreading the word about the current markets you operate in and find business translation services so you can adequately spread your message.
 They can help propagate your brand through personal outreach and word-of-mouth recommendations.
 Online outreach is a great idea as it lets you do more with less.
 You need not invest in a new website, but consider going multi-lingual with the existing one.
 You can even start selling on a country-specific online marketplace.
 Consider leveraging social media marketing for an extensive outreach.
 Hire local marketing experts to help you with a viable offline marketing strategy.

 Be comfortable with the culture

 Growing your business globally takes more than digging deep into target markets and knowing the audience better.
 You must also develop comfort with the culture of the country.
 Every country is culturally diverse, and this factor can have a far-reaching impact on your business.
 For example, the local customs and traditions decide how well your product will do in the market.
 If there are gaps, you can consider aligning your products with the culture.
 You may also have to rework your services and marketing tactics to make a good cultural fit with the new market.